 “Nadia’s vision for the Bread House is global,” says Carlo.
 “It doesn’t take a village, it takes an oven, or rather, the oven creates the village.”

-- My mother’s parents were the descendants of French immigrants.
-Although they spoke English some of the language we used was definitely French.
-I called my grandfather papa, grandmother maman, and my aunts “tante”. ↩
+- My mother's parents were the descendants of French and Scottish settlers.
+Although they spoke English some of the words we use originate in French.
+I called my aunts tantie which origins in the French word tante. ↩

 - I'm not sure why Americans drink the garbage called hot chocolate.
 Nothing beats a hot cocoa beverage for warmth. ↩